Floigan Bros.: Development

 There was also the intention to allow for players to save and trade their Moigles using the VMU.

 Reception

 The game received mixed reviews according to the review aggregation website Metacritic.
 IGN said that the game was "woefully short".
 Jeff Lundrigan of NextGen said that it "obviously needed to cook a bit longer."
+However, Four-Eyed Dragon of GamePro said, "If you enjoy a good challenge, then embark on this adventure.
+The fun, whimsical gameplay in Floigan Bros. will have you cursing at some of the harder tasks but laughing at most other times.
+Ultimately, the star of this show is a compelling A.I. that you won't find in any other game."